alexsami-lopes/Digital-Sistems---Problem-1/README.md

 # Testing
-During the testing phase, we divided our efforts into the following steps:
+ During the testing phase, we followed a series of steps to ensure that the project was working as intended.
+These steps included:

  1. Configuring the GPIO port connected to an LED through the attached shield to OUT.
  2. Turning on the LED by sending a "1" to the configured port.